gpaux/Mediana/CaseStudy02.md

 {% include JB/setup %}

-## About
+## Summary

 This clinical trial example deals with settings where no analytical methods are available to support power calculations.
-However, as demonstrated below, simulation-based approaches are easily applied to perform comprehensive assessment of the relevant operating characteristics within the clinical scenario evaluation framework.
+However, as demonstrated below, simulation-based approaches are easily applied to perform а comprehensive assessment of the relevant operating characteristics within the clinical scenario evaluation framework.

-Case study 2 is based on a clinical trial example introduced in Dmitrienko and D’Agostino (2013, Section 10).
+Case study 2 is based on a clinical trial example introduced in Dmitrienko and D'Agostino (2013, Section 10).
 This example deals with a Phase III clinical trial in a schizophrenia population.
 Three doses of a new treatment, labelled Dose L, Dose M and Dose H, will be tested versus placebo.
 The trial will be declared successful if a beneficial treatment effect is demonstrated in any of the three dosing groups compared to the placebo group.

 The primary endpoint is defined as the reduction in the Positive and Negative Syndrome Scale (PANSS) total score compared to baseline and a larger reduction in the PANSS total score indicates treatment benefit.
 This endpoint is normally distributed and the treatment effect assumptions in the four treatment arms are displayed in the next table.